mrgrigson/instructional-design-interview-questions/README.md

 * What is the most common instructional design flaw you have seen in courses you’ve reviewed?
 * What quality evaluation models have you found to be most effective in Instructional Design?
 * What educational theories do you subscribe to?
+* What is a technology that you're working with that you're excited about?
+* What is a technology that you're not working with that you'd like to?
+* Can you speak to what you're doing as far as developing the instructional designer community at large?
+* How would you deal with a faculty member who didn't want to make changes you suggest?
+* How do you keep up to date on new instructional technologies?

 ## Corporate Questions
 * How do you handle challenging your eLearning team members or subject matter experts?